Our Services

 Helpful Resources

-When prescribing rapamycin off-label for anti-aging, doctors evaluate patient health status, medication interactions, dosing schedules, and risks such as immune suppression, metabolic changes, and delayed wound healing.
+Doctors prescribing rapamycin off-label for anti-aging carefully evaluate several key factors: overall patient health status, potential medication interactions, appropriate dosing schedules, and risks including immune suppression, metabolic changes, and delayed wound healing.

 Interest in rapamycin longevity has grown as lab studies show it may slow aging and extend healthy lifespan in animals.
 Originally approved to prevent organ transplant rejection, rapamycin is now being explored off-label by some physicians aiming to tap its anti-aging potential.
 Here's what doctors consider before writing an off-label rapamycin prescription.